ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

 Wright, N.T. *Surprised by Hope: Rethinking Heaven, the Resurrection, and the Mission of the Church*.
 New York: HarperOne, 2008.

 ## Talks

-Keller, Tim.
-"The New Heaven and New Earth."
-April 12, 2009.
-Audio, 28:04, <a href="https://gospelinlife.com/sermon/the-new-heaven-and-new-earth/" target="_blank" rel="nofollow">https://gospelinlife.com/sermon/the-new-heaven-and-new-earth/</a>

 Wentzel, Ryan.
 "Groaning for Glory."
 September 10, 2023.
 Audio, 43:12. <a href="https://www.sermonaudio.com/sermoninfo.asp?SID=911231413547894" target="_blank" rel="nofollow">https://www.sermonaudio.com/sermoninfo.asp?SID=911231413547894</a>.